 Select Troubleshoot + support.

-Click Select user to select a user to troubleshoot.
-The Select users pane will be displayed.
+Click Select user to go to the Select users pane.

-Select a user by typing the name or email address.
-Click Select at the bottom of the pane.
+Type the name or email address of the user you want to troubleshoot, and then click Select at the bottom of the pane.
 The troubleshooting information for the user is displayed in the Troubleshoot pane.

 Select the device that you want to troubleshoot from the Devices list.